-Wimbledon College of Arts is in southwest London.
+Wimbledon College of Arts is in south west London.
 It is located near some of the UK's major film and television companies, theatres and galleries.

 UAL has 13 halls of residence in London and those closest to the college are all located in south London.
+The nearest halls are:

 The local area